Coming back to Japan, let’s go on a long walk

 I arrived at on Shodoshima on September 16, 2016, with all accommodation for my eight days pilgrimage booked.
 My original plan was to walk the entire route and visit all 88 temples at once.
 However, the weather forecast had already shown that a typhoon was approaching Japan.

-In spring 2018, David Gogh walked the entirety of the Shikoku Pilgrimage and has compiled a beautiful video of photos and short clips synchronised with a map showing his progress around the island.
+In the spring of 2018, David Gogh walked the entirety of the Shikoku Pilgrimage and compiled a beautiful video of photos and short clips synchronised with a map showing his progress around the island.

 For anyone who has undertaken the journey, the images provoke a lot of nostalgic feelings.
 For those thinking about taking their own pilgrimage, it provides a snapshot of life as a Henro and the natural wonder of Shikoku.